 Understanding how and when the merit aid awards you earned are paid out can be important to help you avoid financial surprises, like suddenly losing your merit scholarship, down the road.
 College students will be facing a lot of financial-firsts on their journey.
 Take a look at SoFi’s Ca$h Course: A Student’s Guide to Money with even more tips and strategies on managing your finances through college.

 A pot brimming with billions of dollars in college merit aid sits waiting every year.
 Stellar students and athletes come to mind as popular recipients, but merit scholarships are awarded based on other talents, too.
 To apply, deadlines and details require attention.

 Merit aid might just be a piece of the puzzle, depending on the size and terms of the scholarship.
-Once federal and merit aid options have been exhausted, a private student loan may help bridge any gaps.
+Once federal and merit aid options have been exhausted, an undergraduate private student loan may help bridge any gaps.

-SoFi private student loans have competitive rates, no fees, and flexible repayment plans.
+Private student loans from SoFi offer competitive interest rates for qualifying borrowers, and have no fees, and flexible repayment plans.
 With an all-online application, SoFi private student loans come with membership benefits and resources.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 SoFi Private Student Loans